What you will learn in this article:

 Here is a quick video showing you how easy it is to make these teas and which ones are my favorites.

 Pique Tea Offer for Hormones & Balance Readers

 If you want to try Pique tea, this is the time to do it.

-Pique tea has offered Hormones Balance readers up to 2 FREE cartons plus free shipping.
+Pique tea has offered Hormones Balance readers 15% OFF + Free Shipping

-FREE CARTONS ONLY APPLY TO MOST POPULAR AND BEST VALUE BUNDLES, FREE SHIPPING APPLIES TO ALL BUNDLES
+ONLY APPLIES TO MOST POPULAR AND BEST VALUE BUNDLES

 All three of these Pique tea bundles come with at least one herbal elixir (non-caffeinated tisane), a couple of green tea varieties, and at least one black tea, so you can choose your caffeine level and health-promoting effects.

-You can save up to $34 plus get free shipping and handling.
+You can save up to 15% + free shipping and handling.

 Take advantage of this offer to help promote hormone balance and overall wellness.